Arundel Dental Group Welcomes You

 Q: Should I postpone my dental appointment until after the pandemic is over?

-Regular dental appointments are an important part of taking care of your overall health.
-While it can be tempting to put off your regular checkup until things feel more “normal” again, we advise against it.
+Regular dental appointments are an important part of your overall health.
 Routine appointments give us an opportunity to check for a number of health conditions and catch them early.
-Some conditions, like tooth decay, can be more difficult, painful and expensive to treat if they’re left undetected.
+Tooth decay, can be more difficult, painful and expensive to treat if left undetected.

 Your health and safety is, and has always been, our top priority.
 My staff and I are taking every precaution to limit the risk of COVID-19 transmission at your visit.